EricLambrecht/react-timing-hooks/docs/intervals-api/useClock.md

 # useClock

-This hook creates a sort of clock, i.e. a reactive time-based value that updates every second.
+This hook creates a sort of clock, i.e. a reactive time-based value that updates **every second**.

 The output of useClock is easily customizable via the `options` argument, see [below](#params).

 `useClock` is also generic (by default `useClock<string>` is used).
 The generic type has to be specified if a custom formatter (see `options.customFormatter`) is used that returns something else than a string.